conoro/hugo.conoroneill.com/content/post/quick-reviews-of-inov8-xclaw-275-trail-runners-leki-voyager-poles.md

 This time I drove up the tiny lane beside the castle at 10mph to avoid wearing out those lugs.
 I parked at the start of the off-road piece of the [Castledonovan Loop](http://www.activeme.ie/guides/walks/castledonovan-loop-walk-drimoleague-west-cork-ireland/) and headed out with the poles and my new Yi II action cam + gimbal (reviews of those coming shortly).

-The grip on the Inov-8s was immediatlely obvious.
+The grip on the Inov-8s was immediately obvious.
 My confidence going up a steep wet muddy "trail" was much higher than with the Altras.
 The waterproofing was pointless as I sunk ankle deep over and over.
 I then put away the action cam and started using the poles.
-It was a real suprise to discover I loved them.
+It was a real surprise to discover I loved them.
 I had been worried about them being awkward, heavy or even tripping me up.
 But they made the incline much easier.

 ![Trail Mid](https://s3-eu-west-1.amazonaws.com/conoroneill.com/wp-content/uploads/2017/06/YDXJ0029.JPG)

 After less than a mile I headed back.
 The wind was incredibly strong and the fog had started to come in.
 Going down in these conditions is actually more difficult than going up.
 Despite the added traction of the 8mm lugs on the X-CLAWs, I still slipped a few times.
 I also took my eye off the ground for a moment and landed on my arse.
 The poles were a big help on the really steep bits.

 I found my feet were moving around inside the X-CLAWs a lot more than I expected.
-But checking afterwards revealed that I hadn't cinced down the laces well at all.
+But checking afterwards revealed that I hadn't cinched down the laces well at all.
 I'll also switch to heel-lock lacing on them as soon as they dry out.

 ![X-CLAW 275 Dirty](https://s3-eu-west-1.amazonaws.com/conoroneill.com/wp-content/uploads/2017/06/2017-06-10%2013.21.35.jpg)